Catalonia (Catalan: Catalunya, Spanish: Cataluña, Occitan: Catalonha) is an autonomous community in the east of Spain.

 [edit]Catalonia borders France and Andorra to the north along the Pyrenees, the Mediterranean Sea to the east, Valencia to the south and Aragon to the west.
 Its capital is the famous city of Barcelona.

-Catalonia is today an autonomous region within Spain, but in fact was part of the Crown of Aragon which historically predates Spain itself (the Crown of Catalonia-Aragon and the Crown of Castile-León united to form Spain).
+Catalonia is today an autonomous region within Spain, but in fact was part of the Crown of Aragon which predates Spain (the Crown of Catalonia-Aragon and the Crown of Castile-León united to form Spain).
 Even today, the flag of Catalonia uses the colours of standard of the Crown of Aragon.
 In 1714, after the War of the Spanish Succession, Catalonia had all its institutions, language and rights suppressed.
 The region gained its current autonomous status first during the era of the Second Spanish Republic (1930s), but would lose its autonomous status again following the rise of Francisco Franco to power in 1936.
 Franco was a fascist who desired a strong unified Spanish identity, and proceeded to ban expressions of regional cultures, as well as regional languages, thus making it illegal to speak the Catalan language from 1936–1975.
 Following Franco's death and the transition to democracy, the local languages and cultures were legalised once more.
 Catalonia once again gained autonomous status, and the Catalan language gained co-official status with Spanish within the region.
 It continues to press for more political and economic autonomy, mainly in defence of its culture and language and in the form of the right of the Catalan government to collect its own taxes and spend them as it sees fit.

 Catalonia has seen many demonstrations in favour of its independence from Spain; such as the 2013 Catalan Way, 400 km long.
 A consultation on independence was deemed illegal by Madrid in 2014.
-A referendum in 2017 got 90% vote in favor of independence on a low voter turnout, but this was again declared illegal by the Spanish government, which attempted to suppress it with police violence at various polling places, and by blocking access to websites with referendum information.
+A referendum in 2017 got 90% vote in favour of independence on a low voter turnout, but this was again declared illegal by the Spanish government, which attempted to suppress it with police violence at various polling places, and by blocking access to websites with referendum information.
 After the referendum, the Catalan Parliament declared an independent republic, and on the same day the Spanish Senate voted to enforce direct rule over the region, suspending the regional government.
 The future political status of Catalonia is uncertain, but so far the pro-independence movement poses no threat to any tourist, and should not discourage travel to the region.

 Tourist information